 Here are some examples of the macro-prudential supervision measures that can be taken in order to better integrate disaster risk and its management in financial regulation/supervision:

 . stress scenarios on credit exposures of financial institutions (FIs), simulating large expected disasters or continued increased losses due to climate change

-. reinforcing regulation and supervision standards for BCP: more practice, more trials and tests, more “embedding” into the whole organization, less theory and “paper planning”
+. reinforcing regulation and supervision standards for BCP/DRP: more practice, more trials and tests, more “embedding” into the whole organization, less theory and “paper planning”

 . increasing the importance of selling micro-insurance among credit standards related to microfinance